Updated February 25, 2026

 - They sold the house in 1984 to Raoul M. “Bud” Turcot and Sharon M. Turcot, who are now selling it.

-- Built in 1930 (per county, but probably a couple years earlier; see note)
+- Built in 1924 (per county, or a few years later; see note)

 413hillside